ashryanbeats/csdk-web-basic/readme.md

 This is a basic example of using the Creative SDK for web.

+Other examples:

-For an example using jQuery, [see this repo](https://github.com/ashryanbeats/csdk-web-jquery).
+- For an example using jQuery, [see this repo](https://github.com/ashryanbeats/csdk-web-jquery).
+- For an example using Angular and MEAN stack, [see this repo](https://github.com/ashryanbeats/csdk-mean).

 ## Running this repo locally